lmcinnes/umap/README.rst

 general non-linear dimension reduction.
 The algorithm is founded on three assumptions about the data

-1. The data is uniformly distributed on Riemannian manifold;
+1. The data is uniformly distributed on a Riemannian manifold;
 2. The Riemannian metric is locally constant (or can be approximated as such);
 3. The manifold is locally connected.